bpu991/happy-timer/README.md

 ```
 ###### The 15 different conditionals help determine which state (minutes, minutes2, seconds, seconds2) needs to be decremented every second.
 When none of those conditionals are met, or when the countdown reaches 0 in other words, the timer audio is played and the interval is cleared.
 As mentioned above, the main downside of this approach is that the logic behind the countdown is extremely long and quite hard to follow.
 In order to combat this, I designed another startTimer() method that utilizes a different approach.

-###### The second approach offers a much simpler startTimer() method, but at the same time, subtracts a bit from the user experience.
+###### The second approach offers a much simpler startTimer() method, but at the same time, takes a bit away from the user experience.
 Instead of using buttons to increment/decrement the timer, I decided to use input fields to let the user manually input their desired time.
 When the start button is clicked, the new startTimer() method is called which looks like this:

 ```JavaScript
 let interval = setInterval(() => {